takumakei/androidpublisher-get-version-code/README.md

         "@env:" prefix followed by an environment variable name, or the "@file:" prefix followed by a path to the file containing the value.

+  -jmespath-expr JMESPATH_EXPR
+        JMESPath expression applying to the result.
+        If not given, the value will be checked from the environment variable JMESPATH_EXPR.

   -output-style OUTPUT_STYLE
         Output style selector:
           - highest